Published: February 23, 2021 | The Senior List Research Team

 The biggest shift was when it came to ordering meals or grocery delivery online.
-Only about 12 percent of respondents said they ordered food this way before the pandemic, but today that number stands at 23 percent in just the past two weeks, or almost double pre-pandemic levels.
-And this number is nearly identical to the rate at which older adults reported ordering meals or grocery delivery when we first asked about it in 2020.
+Only about 12 percent of respondents said they ordered food this way before the pandemic, but today that number stands at 23 percent, or almost double pre-pandemic levels.
 Similarly, older adults are twice as likely today as before COVID-19 to watch TikTok videos, though this also coincides with a broader surge in the use of the app by all age groups.

 |Older Americans’ online technology/digital tool usage, past two weeks vs. pre-pandemic|